 Topical anaesthetics are essential to keeping your clients as comfortable and pain-free as possible.
 This information is to help you understand what is currently safe and legal in Australia.

 The main ingredients in topical anaesthetics can include one or more of the following: lidocaine (lignocaine), tetracaine, benzocaine, prilocaine and adrenaline (epinephrine).
 All these substances are regulated.

 Topical anaesthetics with concentrations between 2 and 10% are classified under Schedule 2 of the Poisons Standard 2010 (and amendments).
 Topical anaesthetics containing epinephrine (adrenaline) in concentrations of 0.02 – 1% (used to stop bleeding and swelling) are classified under Schedule 3.
 Products with lower concentrations may also be regulated but are unlikely to have any significant anaesthetic effect during cosmetic tattooing procedures.

 In addition to the Poisons Standard, topical anaesthetics are controlled under the Therapeutic Goods Act (1989).
 As topical anaesthetics are considered a ‘high risk’ product they are highly regulated and must be produced by a TGA-approved manufacturer.
-This can be identified by the ‘AUST R’ number which legally has to be displayed on the product to identify that it meets the TGA requirements.
+This can be identified by the ‘AUST R’ number.
 If your topical anaesthetic does not have an AUST R number or was not made by a compounding pharmacist it is illegal to use within Australia.
 This really limits your options, with a few weaker topical anaesthetics (less than 5%) being TGA-approved.
 EMLA is one of these.